 Issued: January 2019

 What we are doing:Last week we carried out enforcement action at an address on Samson Road envolving several officers.
 We have published this retrospectively to maintain the integrity of this enforced action.
 We have carried out a number of consultations with residents along Samson Road to gather and keep up to date with all available information.
 This ties in with increased patrols which we are directing to this area.
 Please look out for and approach any officer you see who will be more than happy to speak to you.
 We continue to work alongside the Council in targeting identified properties/locations of concern. ***** UPDATE ***** On Monday 21st January report of public order incident with mention of weapon, baseball bat.
 The suspect, resident of Samson Road, was arrested from the scene and has since been charged and bailed to court. ***** UPDATE ***** On Thursday 24th January, resident has been issued with an Acceptable Behaviour Contract (ABC) with regards issue they have been involved with in the area. ***** UPDATE ***** On Monday 11th February, whilst carrying out a compliance check relating to the ABC, we established there had been a breach.
 This has been fed back to our Partner agencies for review and consideration around and esculation action to be taken.
-It also helped us to identify and arrest 2 persons, both outstanding for seperate offences.
+It also helped us to identify and arrest 2 persons, both outstanding for seperate offences. ***** UPDATE ***** On Tuesday 12th March, a closure order was successfully granted relating to an address where most, if not all, of the problems in the area relate to.
+This was acted on later that day.
+As of this morning, Wednesday 13th March, the tenant has been moved out and the property fully sytexed ( hard boarding) and secured.
+This is for an initial 3 months which is the maximum that can be granted by the court.
+Don't worry, we plan this to be a permenant move.
 The above continues to demonstrate we are still actively patrolling the area, taking positive action and that we continue to work with our partner agencies in relation to incidents in the area.
 Issued: January 2019

 Knife Crime Reduction Initiative.
 The New Parks beat and specifically Aikman Avenue and surrounding streets has suffered a higher than average number of knife related offences.